LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-02-11-rustlings-standard-library-types.md

 ## arc1.rs

 [`Arc`] is a thread-safe reference-counting pointer, which stands for *Atomically Reference Counted*.
+Take a look at [this section] of the book for more information.

 > The type Arc<T> provides shared ownership of a value of type T, allocated in the heap.
 Invoking clone on Arc produces
 > a new Arc instance, which points to the same allocation on the heap as the source Arc, while increasing a reference